SeanKski/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am computer engineering Ph.D. student at Purdue University studying under Dr. David Inouye.
+Currently I am working on the problem of distribution shift detection and characterization (and possibly remediation).
+I am also piloting a tutorial style Machine Learning (ML) reading group covering various ML topics such as Optimal Transport.

+In addition to my research, some things I enjoy (in no particular order) are: hiking/backpacking, mountain biking, spending time with friends and family, having spirited debates on frivalous topics, and figuring out how things work.
+If you are interested in any of my work or just want to have a chat, please reach out via my email at the bottom of this page!